Healing Ourselves and the Earth.

 The good road and the road of difficulties you have made to cross; and where they cross, the place is holy.
 Day in and day out, forever, you are the life of things.

-Great Spirit, my Grandfather, forgetting nothing you have made, the stars of the universe and the grasses of the earth.
+"Therefore I am sending a voice, Great Spirit, my Grandfather, forgetting nothing you have made, the stars of the universe and the grasses of the earth.

 "You have said to me, when I was still young and could hope, that in difficulty I should send a voice four times, once for each quarter of the earth, and you would hear me.